Li Hejun

 Li Hejun (李河君; born 13 August 1967) is a Chinese businessman.
 He is a former billionaire.
-He is the founder and chairman of Hanergy, as well as a member of the 11th/12th CPPCC National Committee, member of All-China Federation of Industry and Commerce’s (ACFIC) First Advisory Committee, vice-chairman of ACFIC’s 11th Executive Committee and honorary president of ACFIC’s New Energy Chamber of Commerce.
+He is the founder and chairman of Hanergy, as well as a member of the 11th/12th CPPCC National Committee, member of All-China Federation of Industry and Commerce's (ACFIC) First Advisory Committee, vice-chairman of ACFIC's 11th Executive Committee and honorary president of ACFIC's New Energy Chamber of Commerce.

 According to Forbes, Li had a net worth of $10.3 billion in March 2014, $21.1 billion in March 2015, $3.2 billion in March 2016, $1.9 billion in March 2017.

 In December 2022, Li was detained by police in northeast China's Liaoning province.

 Early life

-Li Hejun was born on August 13, 1967 to a Hakka family in Heyuan, Guangdong Province, China.
+Li Hejun was born on 13 August 1967, to a Hakka family in Heyuan, Guangdong Province, China.
 Li graduated from Beijing Jiaotong University in 1988 with a BS (Bachelor of Science) degree in mechanical engineering.
 In 2002, he started his doctoral studies at University of Cambridge in Macroeconomics.

 Business career

 In 1989, Li Hejun borrowed 50,000 Chinese yuan from his university teacher to establish Hanergy.
 After almost 30 years, Hanergy has become a multinational renewable energy company, with active business in thin-film solar, wind, and hydropower generation.

-From 2002-2011, Li led a team of more than 10,000 members to construct Jin’anqiao Hydropower Station, costing more than 20 billion yuan.
+From 2002 to 2011, Li led a team of more than 10,000 members to construct Jin’anqiao Hydropower Station, costing more than 20 billion yuan.
 The 3 million kilowatt-capacity Jinanqiao Hydropower Station was built over the Jinsha River in Yunnan Province, China, at an altitude of more than 2000 meters and with an installed capacity 10% larger than the Gezhouba Dam in China, and 30% larger than the United States’ Hoover Dam.